che3sy/Free_Fiveable_Questions/README.md

           },...
 ```

-We can make simple function to get this and put it in a simple data structure.
-File responsilbe for this is [getUnitId.py](getUnitId.py)
+We can make a simple function to get this and put it in a simple data structure.
+The file responsible for this is [getUnitId.py](getUnitId.py)
 ```python
 def get_subject_navigation(slug: str) -> dict:
     url = f"https://library.fiveable.me/api/subjects/{slug}/getAllNavigationData"